bahiirwa/deno-std-lib-snippets/README.md

 ## Release Notes

-All notable changes to the "Deno-snippets" extension will be documented in here and in the details found in the changelog file.
+All notable changes to the "Deno Standard Library Snippets" extension will be documented in here and in the details found in the changelog file.

+### 0.0.2 [21.05.2020]

+- Add more snippets
+- Fix .code-snippets file extensions

-## 0.0.1 [21.05.2020]
+### 0.0.1 [21.05.2020]

 - Initial release